Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Data sets

 \subsection{LSS tracers}

-As mentioned in the Introduction, tracers of the gravitational potential of the LSS are required to extract the secondary ISW anisotropies from the dominant primary CMB anisotropies.
-These tracers are used to perform the CMB-LSS cross-correlation, but also for studying the ISW effect through the stacking of the CMB anisotropies on the position of known superstructures (as clusters or voids), and for producing a map of the ISW anisotropies.
+As mentioned in Sect.~\ref{sec:intro}, tracers of the gravitational potential of the LSS are required to extract the secondary ISW anisotropies from the dominant primary CMB anisotropies.
+These tracers are used to perform the CMB-LSS cross-correlation, but also for studying the ISW effect through the stacking of the CMB anisotropies on the position of known superstructures (such as clusters or voids), and for producing a map of the ISW anisotropies.

-We have included three additional galaxy catalogues with respect to to the ones used in~\cite{planck2013-p14} [which were the radio \nvss\ catalogue and the optical luminous galaxies (\lrg) as well as the main photometric galaxy sample (\mg) catalogues from the {\it Sloan Digital Sky Survey} (\sdss)].
-These additional catalogues consist of star forming galaxies (\wg), of AGNs (\wagn), both sets taken from the catalogue of extragalactic sources detected by the {\it Wide-Field Infrared Survey Explorer}~\citep[\wise, see][]{Wright2010}, and of photometric redshifts (\tmpz) obtained from the {\it Two Micron All Sky Survey} Extended Source Catalogue (2MASS-XSC), WISE and SuperCOSMOS data sets.
-This last catalogue is only used to build an estimation of the ISW anisotropies based on a reconstruction of the gravitational potential from the 3D distribution of the galaxies (see Sect.~\ref{sec:recov}).
-More over, we also cross-correlate the \Planck\ lensing map as a LSS tracer with the CMB.
+We have included three additional galaxy catalogues with respect to to the ones used in~\cite{planck2013-p14}, which were the radio \nvss\ catalogue and the optical luminous galaxies (\lrg) as well as the main photometric galaxy sample (\mg) catalogues from the {\it Sloan Digital Sky Survey} (\sdss).
+These additional catalogues consist of star forming galaxies (\wg), of active galactic nuclei (AGN; \wagn), both sets taken from the catalogue of extragalactic sources detected by the \textit{Wide-Field Infrared Survey Explorer}~\citep[\wise, see][]{Wright2010}, and of photometric redshifts (\tmpz) obtained from the \textit{Two Micron All Sky Survey} Extended Source Catalogue (2MASS-XSC), WISE and SuperCOSMOS data sets.
+This last catalogue is only used to build an estimation of the ISW anisotropies based on a reconstruction of the gravitational potential from the 3D distribution of the galaxies (see Appendix.~\ref{sec:appen}).
+The reason is that the expected CMB-LSS cross-correlation signal is very low to be used in this cross-correlation study but, however, the galaxy redshift estimation error is sufficiently low to attempt the gravitational potential reconstruction.
+Finally, we also cross-correlate the \Planck\ lensing map as a LSS tracer with the CMB.
 In particular, we use the lensing convergence map (\kap) obtained in~\cite{planck2014-a17}.